swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 		...

 	def t_to_z(self, args):
 		...

-In this case, your functions will only query the 'name' field but you could query other keys too and have to include them too.
-Therefore you pass the keys you will reference in a list.
+In this case, your functions will only query the 'name' field but you could query other keys too.
+You pass a list of the keys you will reference.

 .. code-block:: python
 	keys = ['name']